Page Reviewed / Updated - September 27, 2020

 When a senior is in recovery mode following an accident or procedure, some plans will help in limited capacity with skilled nursing care.
 But this is short term only.
 Medicare pays for 100% of skilled nursing care for 20 days and they pay approximately 80% of the cost for 80 more days.
 Some Medigap plans will pay for the remaining approximately 20% for the remaining 80 days.
 This means a senior can receive 100 days of skilled nursing care with very little out of pocket cost.

 The benefits of Medicare supplemental plans extend on the benefits of Medicare.
 There are 10 different plans; each offers a different level of benefit.
 Plans do not provide seniors with cash payments; instead seniors make lower payments to their medical providers.

 Benefits differ depending on which of the 10 different policies an individual purchases.
-As mentioned previously, for skilled nursing care, Medicare pays 100% for 20 days and approximately 80% for 80 more days.
+As mentioned before, for skilled nursing care, Medicare pays 100% for 20 days and approximately 80% for 80 more days.
 Most Medicare supplemental policies will cover the remaining approximately 20%.
 Seniors can therefore receive up to 100 days of nursing home care with little out-of-pocket cost.
 No Medicare Supplement Insurance / Medigap policies pay for assisted living, memory care, or other forms of non-medical, personal care.
 Medical care is covered for people who reside in assisted living, but not room and board or personal care received in those residences.
 To be clear, non-medical adult day care (sometimes called adult day social care) and non-medical, in-home care (sometimes called personal, custodial, or companion care) are not covered.